prneidhardt/Computer-Vision/README.md

 # Computer-Vision
 Plants Seedling Classification
-- Project completed as part of Great Learning's Post Graduate Program in Artificial Intelligence and Machine Learning
+- Project completed as part of Great Learning's Postgraduate Program in Artificial Intelligence and Machine Learning
 - Project delivered in April 2022
 - Repository includes Jupyter notebook with Python code written for data analysis and neural network building